kchen53/kchen53/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on new projects called TutorMe and Dine or Stir!
-- 🌱 I’m currently learning more about Python and AI/ML
+- 🌱 I’m currently learning more about Python, AI/ML, and APIs
 - 😄 Pronouns: she/her/hers

 <!--